St. Clair County Community College Policy and Procedure

 F. Faculty have discretion on handling academic dishonesty incidents within each class.
 The faculty may assign the student a zero on an assignment or provide an E as the final class grade.

-G. All students found in violation of Academic Dishonesty will have the incident recorded in a database maintained by the Chief Academic Officer and Vice President of Student Services.
+G. All students found in violation of Academic Dishonesty will have the incident recorded in a database maintained by the Student Wellness Office.
 In addition, a written notice will be mailed to the student regarding the incident along with a reminder of the Student Code of Conduct.